On Amicable Numbers

 \begin{Corollary}[1] Since any number is considered one of its own divisors, but is not counted among its aliquot parts, it is clear that the sum of the aliquot parts\footnote{I will henceforth translate this as {\em aliquot sum}. \JE} of a number \(n\) is expressed as \(\int n-n\). \end{Corollary}

 \begin{Corollary}[2] Since a prime number has no other divisors than one and itself, if \(n\) is a prime number then we get \(\int n=1+n\).
-However, in the case \(n=1\) we get \(\int 1=1\), which shows that \(1\) is not counted amongst the true prime numbers. \end{Corollary}
+However, in the case \(n=1\) we get \(\int 1=1\), which shows that it would not be correct to count \(1\) amongst the prime numbers. \end{Corollary}

-\begin{Lemma}[1] If \(m\) and \(n\) are numbers which are relatively prime, that is they have no common divisors other than one, then we get \(\int mn=\int m\cdot\int n\); said another way, the sum of divisors of the product \(mn\) is equal to the product of the sums of divisors of each of the numbers \(m\) and \(n\).
+\begin{Lemma}[1] If \(m\) and \(n\) are numbers which are relatively prime, that is they have no common divisors other than one, then \(\int mn=\int m\cdot\int n\); said another way, the sum of divisors of the product \(mn\) is equal to the product of the sums of divisors of each of the numbers \(m\) and \(n\).

 Indeed, the product \(mn\) has firstly one divisor for each factor \(m\) and \(n\), and moreover is divisible by the product of each divisor of \(m\) with each divisor of \(n\).
 Verily, all these divisors of \(mn\) appear in combination if \(\int m\) is multiplied by \(\int n\). \end{Lemma}